tas1337/mcp-Im-hungry/README.md

 ## What is MCP?

 MCP (Model Context Protocol) is a protocol for AI agents to talk to data sources.
-Think USB-C for AI - one standard interface that works with any data source.
+One standard interface that works with any data source.

 Before MCP, connecting an AI to DoorDash + Uber Eats + your user database meant writing 3 different integrations.
 With MCP, you write one integration per service, and any AI that speaks MCP can use them all.